openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 _inlined_description: _

-Tests whether the ofPoint is within a closed ofPolyline.
+Tests whether the T is within a closed ofPolyline.